 Moving Forward

-Looking at UNRWA’s role, I feel a significant change is needed.
-It’s not about abandoning the refugees or their legitimate grievances; it’s about breaking free from a cycle that has trapped them in a seemingly endless conflict.
-With updated goals and rigorous oversight, transitioning UNRWA’s responsibilities to the UNHCR might provide a pathway toward genuine progress.
+It is crucial to reevaluate UNRWA’s role.
+This is not about dismissing refugees’ needs or legitimate concerns; it’s about breaking a cycle that has kept them trapped in ongoing conflict.
+Updating objectives, implementing rigorous oversight, and transitioning UNRWA’s responsibilities to the UNHCR could provide a pathway for meaningful progress.